cloud-ark/firstmile/README.txt

 ------------------
 FirstMile is a cloud developer's sandbox.

-FirstMile supports building and deploying Python Flask web applications to AWS Elastic Beanstalk or Google App Engine without requiring you to make any changes to application code.
+FirstMile supports building and deploying web applications to AWS Elastic Beanstalk or Google App Engine without requiring you to make any changes to application code.
 You can also test applications locally by deploying them in FirstMile's Docker-based sandbox.
 FirstMile also supports provisioning service instances (such as MySQL, Google Cloud SQL, Amazon RDS).

-FirstMile has been tested on: Ubuntu 14.04, Ubuntu 16.04, Mac OS X (El Capitan, Darwin 15.4.0)
+Currently FirstMile supports Python Flask based web applications.

 Installation
 --------------
+- FirstMile has been tested on: Ubuntu 14.04, Ubuntu 16.04, Mac OS X (El Capitan, Darwin 15.4.0)

-Run ./install.sh
+- Run ./install.sh

 Available Commands